Subscribe to updates

 Get Warwickshire Working Plan

-The Cabinet will be asked to consider approving the Get Warwickshire Working Plan, which gives an overview of the economy of Warwickshire and the local labour market, along with key issues and challenges.
+The Cabinet approved the Get Warwickshire Working Plan, presented by Councillor Rob Howard, Portfolio Holder for Economy.
+This plan, commissioned by the Department for Work and Pensions, aims to tackle economic inactivity and boost employment across Warwickshire.
+The plan gives a detailed overview of the economy of Warwickshire and local labour market, along with key issues and challenges.

 Strategic Risk Management Framework